Nintendo eShop: Virtual Console

-Virtual Console (バーチャルコンソール, Bācharu Konsōru), sometimes abbreviated as VC, is a specialized section of the Nintendo eShop that allows players to purchase and download games and other software for Nintendo's Wii U and Nintendo 3DS consoles.
+Virtual Console (バーチャルコンソール, Bācharu Konsōru), sometimes abbreviated as VC, was a specialized section of the Nintendo eShop that allowed players to purchase and download games and software for Nintendo's Wii U and Nintendo 3DS consoles that were games from older systems like the NES, Gameboy, and SNES.

 Wii U

-The Wii U uses the Wii U Menu and Nintendo eShop to access and purchase Virtual Console games, respectively.
+The Wii U used the Wii U Menu and Nintendo eShop to access and purchase Virtual Console games, respectively.
 Virtual Console games on the Wii U can be suspended and users can also create save states anytime.
 The GamePad is only compatible with these games through Off-TV Play.

-Select games from the NES, SNES, Nintendo 64, Game Boy Advance, and Nintendo DS libraries are available for purchase on the eShop.
-Most of the Virtual Console library available on the original Wii is also available on Wii U through the implementation of the console's Wii Mode and Wii Shop Channel, to access and purchase Virtual Console games.
+Select games from the NES, SNES, Nintendo 64, Game Boy Advance, and Nintendo DS libraries were available for purchase on the eShop.
+Most of the Virtual Console library available on the original Wii was also available on Wii U through the implementation of the console's Wii Mode and Wii Shop Channel, to access and purchase Virtual Console games.
 Wii Virtual Console games cannot be controlled using the Wii U GamePad, though the current versions of the system software support displaying Wii Virtual Console games on the GamePad screen as if playing any other Wii game.

 Nintendo 3DS

-The Nintendo 3DS uses the Home Menu and Nintendo eShop to access and purchase Virtual Console games, respectively.
+The Nintendo 3DS used the Home Menu and Nintendo eShop to access and purchase Virtual Console games, respectively.
 Virtual Console games on the Nintendo 3DS can be suspended and users can also create save states anytime.
 Functionality is available to display the games at native resolution.

-Currently, games for the Game Boy, Game Boy Color, Game Boy Advance (for Nintendo 3DS Ambassadors only) NES, SNES (New Nintendo 3DS exclusive), Sega Game Gear, and Turbografx16 (Japan only) are available on the eShop.
+Games for the Game Boy, Game Boy Color, Game Boy Advance (for Nintendo 3DS Ambassadors only) NES, SNES (New Nintendo 3DS exclusive), Sega Game Gear, and Turbografx16 (Japan only) were available on the eShop.

-Twenty free NES and GBA games are available to 3DS owners who became eligible in the Ambassador Program (users who logged onto the Nintendo eShop before August 12, 2011, and did not erase their eShop details).
-Special features in this interpretation of the Virtual Console allow players to create Restore Points, temporarily saving the game state for use later, and the optional ability to view games in their original resolution accompanied with special borders or templates.
+Twenty free NES and GBA games were available to 3DS owners who became eligible in the Ambassador Program (users who logged onto the Nintendo eShop before August 12, 2011, and did not erase their eShop details).
+Special features in this interpretation of the Virtual Console allowed players to create Restore Points, temporarily saving the game state for use later, and the optional ability to view games in their original resolution accompanied with special borders or templates.

 Game Boy Advance games can be displayed at their original screen resolution like other Virtual Console games but they do not support Sleep Mode, Restore Points, and Home Menu functionality while the game is running.

+The New 3DS, New 3DS XL, and New 2DS XL were the only consoles able to play SNES Virtual Console.